VCurry20/pands-project/README.md

 dtype: int64
 ```

 The final overview I have provided is the .info function.
-This provides "index dtype and columns, non-null values and memory usage" and can offer a snapshot of information prior to working with Data:
+This provides "index dtype and columns, non-null values and memory usage" and can offer a snapshot of information prior to working with data [3]:

 ``` Python
 <class 'pandas.core.frame.DataFrame'>